Whether you’re spending 7 days in Hokkaido or two weeks, choosing where to stay in Sapporo is a must.

 Not sure where to start your hunt?
 Don’t worry!
-We’ve you covered with this complete guide to the best places to stay in Sapporo…
+We’ve you covered with this complete Sapporo accommodations guide.
+It includes the top areas, districts, neighbourhoods, and best places to stay in Sapporo for travellers.

 The two most popular areas for tourists in Sapporo are Higashi Ward and Kiyota Ward.
-These two areas make up the most densely populated area of the city where you’ll find exceptional public transportation and attractions along with a wide selection of accommodations.
+They constitute the most densely populated area of the capital city of Hokkaido.
+In each, you’ll find exceptional public transportation links and many attractions.
+A wide selection of accommodations also await here.

-Keeping this in mind, the best areas to stay in Sapporo for travelers include:
+The best areas to stay in Sapporo include:

 - Nakajima Koen